Why did you start the blog?

-There is some revenue from click-through purchases from Amazon from the ‘shop’ (look up there on the top right menu near the national flags).
+Yes, from affiliate revenues and commissions from the likes of Amazon and Wiggle.
 It’s at most a tenth of whatever you might think it is.
 I need to read a page that I saved somewhere called “How to monetize your blog.”
 I’ll read that after the next review is published.
 Maybe.
 Although I’ll probably be too busy on the next piece.

 Do you get freebies and does that make you independent?

 If you are reading this and thinking of doing the same thing to get freebies then don’t bother.
 You CAN get trivial freebies by sports-tech blogging but it is much easier to buy them rather than spend at least several hours researching, chasing and writing about them.

 You will find it VERY hard to get free watches, bikes, wheels and power meters.
 Very hard!
 Most of the big companies use PR agencies and they supply things on loan and REALLY do want them back.
 Specifically, Garmin has a global 2-month policy for EVERYONE, they will NOT give you a free watch.

 More about that is (here).